 The Irish playwright may be known for his witticism and ability to take pretentious self-portraits, but his life insurance advice is largely forgotten – until now anyway.
 Wilde’s famous quote, youth is wasted on the young, is easily applied to life insurance.

 Most people are much healthier when they’re younger.
-As you grow older you are more likely to have dangerous diseases, ailments, or to have succumbed to an injury that can lead to future complications.
+As you grow older you are more likely to have dangerous diseases, ailments, or to have succumbed to an injury that can lead to future complications and long term disability.
 Most life insurance policies require a medical report and your coverage and rates can be adjusted based on what comes forth through the report.

-If you get a term life insurance policy when you’re younger (and healthier) and decide to bump up to a whole life insurance policy later, your coverage will still be based on that first medical report and any ailments that may have befallen you are not factored in.
+If you get a term life insurance policy when you’re younger (and healthier) and decide to convert to a whole life insurance policy later, your coverage will still be based on that first medical report and any ailments that may have befallen you are not factored in.

 It doesn’t matter if your best friend, neighbors, or colleagues think about taking out a life insurance policy.
-In the end it is up to you and your position.
+In the end it is up to you and what your goals and needs are.

 When Should You Buy Life Insurance

-Call us at 888-411-1329 to discuss your specific situation and we can help you get approved for life insurance.
+Age will always be a major factor with the cost of life insurance.
+Securing coverage now vs later will usually be the best strategy when trying to get the best price.
+Call us at to discuss your specific situation and we can help you get approved for life insurance.